Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado Performance Insights

-- Colorado's offense has been worse in Pac-12 contests this year, averaging 65.9 points per contest, compared to its season average of 68.8 PPG.
+- In conference matchups, Colorado puts up fewer points per contest (65.9) than its season average (68.8).

-- In home games, the Buffaloes are putting up nine more points per game (74.1) than they are in road games (65.1).
+- The Buffaloes are posting 74.1 points per game this year when playing at home, which is nine more points than they're averaging away from home (65.1).

-- Defensively, Colorado has played better in home games this season, giving up 59.2 points per game, compared to 59.3 away from home.
+- Colorado surrenders 59.2 points per game in home games this year, compared to 59.3 when playing on the road.

-- The Buffaloes' offense has been worse over their last 10 games, scoring 64.6 points a contest compared to the 68.8 they've averaged this season.
+- The Buffaloes' offense has been worse over their last 10 games, putting up 64.6 points a contest compared to the 68.8 they've averaged this season.

+- The Lady Raiders outscore opponents by 17.1 points per game (posting 73.8 points per game, 42nd in college basketball, and allowing 56.7 per contest, 24th in college basketball) and have a +550 scoring differential.

 © 2023 Data Skrive.
 All rights reserved.